jlparkI/xGPR/docs/advanced/auxiliary_tutorial.rst

 for your data for you, and then you just run k-means or PCA on the resulting features using your package of choice.
-This is (approximately) equivalent to running kernel k-means or kernel PCA on the original data, but faster, because there is no need to construct an N x N kernel matrix!
+This is (approximately) equivalent to running kernel k-means or kernel PCA on the original data, but faster, because there is no need to construct an N x N kernel matrix.
 Also, it enables you to use the graph and sequence kernels in xGPR for clustering or visualization.
 (It is also possible to use another algorithm aside from k-means to cluster the random features representations, although due to its scalability k-means